-With an enviable location just a stone’s throw away from Princes Street Gardens, Edinburgh Castle, and Holyrood Palace, The Principal Edinburgh George Street is the first choice for travelers looking for an exclusive, unforgettable experience in Edinburgh.
-Featuring elegant, richly furnished rooms, the hotel manages to achieve a sense of grandeur through simple detailing and uncompromising focus on natural materials.
+With an enviable location just a stone’s throw away from Princes Street Gardens, Edinburgh Castle, and Holyrood Palace, InterContinental Hotel – Edinburgh The George is the first choice for travelers looking for an exclusive, unforgettable experience in Edinburgh.
+Featuring elegant, richly furnished rooms, the hotel manages to achieve a sense of grandeur through simple detailing and an uncompromising focus on natural materials.
 The rooms all boast amazing views and the guests can enjoy a charming little bar on the 5th floor.

 ibis Edinburgh Centre Royal Mile – Hunter Square

-Just off the historic Royal Mile, ibis Edinburgh Centre Royal Mile is a stylish, modern hotel with bright and spacious bedrooms, each with a flat-screen TV, a private bathroom, and a large work desk.
+Just off the historic Royal Mile, ibis Edinburgh Centre Royal Mile is a stylish, modern hotel.
+It offers bright and spacious bedrooms, each with a flat-screen TV, a private bathroom, and a large work desk.
 An all-you-can-eat breakfast buffet is open for guests every morning, in addition to the 24-hour bar with beverages and light snacks.
+The great 24-hour bar only adds to the wonderful experience you get here.

-You will fall in love with this charming hostel, its lively modern rooms, its shared lounge, its hip bar inside a “kick-ass” old VW van, and its helpful crew that makes everyone feel like one big family.
-With spacious lockers, free Wi-Fi, amazing parties each evening and a continental breakfast every morning, Budget Backpackers is the place to be if you’re getting ready to take on Edinburgh in a day.
-Bonus points: you can play pool at the property, work in the café on the 1st floor with your laptop, and leave your luggage before checking in case you arrive early.
+You will fall in love with this charming hostel, its lively modern rooms, and its shared lounge.
+Kick Ass Greyfriars has a hip bar inside a “kick-ass” old VW van and its helpful crew makes everyone feel like one big family.
+With spacious lockers, free Wi-Fi, amazing parties each evening, and a continental breakfast every morning, this is the place to be if you’re getting ready to take on Edinburgh in a day.
+Bonus points: you can play pool at the property or work in the café on the 1st floor with your laptop.
+And if you come early, just leave your luggage before checking.

 Loch Ness, Glencoe and the Highlands Small-Group Day Trip from Edinburgh

 An organized small-day trip from Edinburgh is the best way to explore some of the most famous attractions in the Scottish Highlands, including Glen Coe, Stirling Castle, Loch Ness, and Cairngorms National Park.
 With a professional guide to offer deeper insights, an organized tour is a perfect opportunity to see more of the Highlands in less time.

 Da Vinci Code and Scottish Borders Small Group Day Trip from Edinburgh